VNNikolaidis/nnlib2Rcpp/README.md

 ---

-The ‘nnlib2’ library used (and included) in this package is a collection of C++ classes and templates for creating NNs.
+The ‘nnlib2’ library used (and included) in this package is a collection of C++ base classes and templates for creating NNs.
 This library is also available as a standalone project, in GitHub repository (https://github.com/VNNikolaidis/nnlib2).
 For a (simplified) class-diagram of significant nnlib2 classes and templates see: https://github.com/VNNikolaidis/nnlib2/blob/master/misc/diagram%20of%20main%20classes.png

 For implementing new NN components and models in nnlib2 that can be used in nnlib2Rcpp, see also: